binary-manu/binary-is-better/_drafts/k8s-nginx-ingress.md

 that use the common name to identify the expected host name of the server.
 It pretends that certificates also contain at least one subject alternative name, even if the only one is identical to the common name.
-We will first generate an "invalid" certificate without any SAN's, to trigger the error, then, we'll create a good certificate with a SAN to rectify the situation.
+We will first generate an "invalid" certificate without any SAN's to trigger the error, then we'll create a good certificate with a SAN to rectify the situation.

 ### The "bad" certificate

-Let's issue a self-signed certificate with OpenSSL:
+Let's issue a self-signed certificate with OpenSSL (note that the private key is stored unencrypted):

 ```sh
 $ openssl req -new -x509 -nodes -newkey rsa:2048 -out tls.crt -keyout tls.key \